Michelle Obama Is Golden in $4,000 Thigh-High Boots

 Yesterday the former first lady stopped in Brooklyn, New York to promote her new book and wore an outfit we can't stop talking about.
 For a chat with Sarah Jessica Parker, who played the shoe-obsessed journalist Carrie Bradshaw on Sex in the City, Michelle wore an outfit designed Balenciaga, complete by a canary yellow dress and gold thigh-high boots.
 With thick gold hoops and diamond rings, the resulting look is mesmerizing and a welcomed surprise from the typically modest dresser.

 Pointing to her recent writing, the former FLOTUS is showing a new side of herself and her boots are proof.
-The Balenciaga Knife Over-the-Knee Booties, which retail for $3,900, feature sequined stretch fabric that reaches the upper thigh, a stiletto heel and pointed toe.
+The Balenciaga Knife Over-the-Knee Booties feature sequined stretch fabric that reaches the upper thigh, a stiletto heel and pointed toe.
 With her maxi wrap dress, the metallic boots are most visible when she's walking, toning down the sultry appeal of the boots.

 Dia Dipasupil/Getty Images